The Murder of Roger Ackroyd

-The novel was well-received from its first publication.
+The novel was well received from its first publication, and has been called Christie's masterpiece.
 In 2013, the British Crime Writers' Association voted it the best crime novel ever.
-It is one of Christie's best known and most controversial novels, its innovative twist ending having a significant impact on the genre.
+It is one of Christie's best-known and most controversial novels, its innovative twist ending having a significant impact on the genre.
 Howard Haycraft included it in his list of the most influential crime novels ever written.
-The short biography of Christie which is included in 21st century UK printings of her books calls it her masterpiece.